After all these years, is typing in caps still considered yelling?

 How does the person on the other side comprehend your intent or meaning?
 By the words you choose, how you use them, and how you may decide to format them.
 That’s it.
 That’s all they got.

-If you bold specific terms, make them red and in a larger font – what do you think the person on the other side will think?
+If you use bold, specific terms, make them red and put them in a larger font.
+What do you think the person on the other side will think?
 That you are making a point.
 And a strong point at that.
 Otherwise, why did you make an effort to format those particular words?

 Whether you like it or not, these perceptions will be there.
-However, having a solid vocabulary and command of English negates the need for any formatting.
-And avoids unnecessary emotional reactions and misunderstandings.
+A solid vocabulary and command of English negates the need for formatting.
+Just choose the right words to avoid unnecessary emotional reactions and misunderstandings.